 - 1. Let inputString be ToString(string). - 2.
-Let trimmedString be a substring of inputString consisting of the leftmost character that is not a StrWhiteSpaceChar and all characters to the right of that character.(In other words, remove leading white space.) - 3.
+Let trimmedString be a substring of inputString consisting of the leftmost character that is not a StrWhiteSpaceChar and all characters to the right of that character.
+(In other words, remove leading white space.)
+If inputString does not contain any such characters, let trimmedString be the empty string. - 3.
 If neither trimmedString nor any prefix of trimmedString satisfies the syntax of a StrDecimalLiteral (see 9.3.1), return NaN. - 4.
 Let numberString be the longest prefix of trimmedString, which might be trimmedString itself, that satisfies the syntax of a StrDecimalLiteral. - 5.
 Return the Number value for the MV of numberString.